pablojeweldanes21-alt/pablojeweldanes21-alt/README.md

-## Hi there 👋
+## Hi there 👋, PabloJewel

 <!--
-**pablojeweldanes21-alt/pablojeweldanes21-alt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+PabloJewel/PabloJewel is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+# 👋 About Me
-- 🌱 I’m currently learning ...
+- 🎓 BSIT Student at Laguna State Polytechnic University
-- 👯 I’m looking to collaborate on ...
+- 🌱 Currently learning Python, C#, and HTML
-- 🤔 I’m looking for help with ...
+- 🎯 Goal: Enhance my coding skill
-- 💬 Ask me about ...
+- 💻 Interested in Software Development

-- 📫 How to reach me: ...
+# 🛠 Skills
-- 😄 Pronouns: ...
+- Skills Beginner in Python, C#, and HTML

-- ⚡ Fun fact: ...
+# 📫 Connect with Me
--->
+- Email: pablo.jewel.dane.s.21@gmai.com